Basic Guzheng Plucking Technique – Bei Bei’s Guide

 Combining Different Fingers

 Start by practicing with the middle finger and the thumb.
 These 2 fingers often play in octaves of each other in Guzheng music, so it’s a good place to start.
-Pick any note, ‘Sol’ (A) for instance and play a lower A with your thumb, and the higher A with your middle finger.
+Pick any note, ‘Sol’ (A) for instance and play a lower-pitched A with your ring finger, and the higher-pitched A with your thumb.

 Notice how in the picture the index finer is curved, but relaxed.
 Isolate the movements by playing one of the ‘A’ notes at a time.
 Middle finger only, thumb only, both together, etc. Move this exercise through all registers and notes as slight hand adjustments are necessary.
 Move to you left hand and practice and refine in the same way.